-• In May 2013, an amendment to an existing consent order agreed to by the West Virginia Department of Environmental Protection and a predecessor of Axiall required that it, among other things, pay a penalty in the amount of \$449,000 and continue certain corrective actions associated with discharges of hexachlorocyclohexane (commonly referred to as BHC) from the Natrium facility's effluent discharge outfalls.
+- In May 2013, an amendment to an existing consent order agreed to by the West Virginia Department of Environmental Protection and a predecessor of Axiall required that it, among other things, pay a penalty in the amount of \$449,000 and continue certain corrective actions associated with discharges of hexachlorocyclohexane (commonly referred to as BHC) from the Natrium facility's effluent discharge outfalls.
 The penalty was paid and corrective actions required are on-going per a December 2018 agreement to extend the compliance date under the amended consent order.
-The amended consent order also imposes stipulated penalties for exceedances of the facility's interim effluent discharge limits, which penalties we believe may, in the aggregate, reach or exceed \$100,000.
+The amended consent order also imposes stipulated penalties for exceedances of the facility's interim effluent discharge limits, which penalties we believe may, in the aggregate, reach or exceed \$100,000. - During September 2010, our vinyls facilities in Lake Charles and Plaquemine each received a Consolidated Compliance Order and Notice of Potential Penalty, alleging violations of various requirements of those facilities' air permits, based largely on self-reported permit deviations related to record-keeping violations.
+In May 2018, we reached an agreement in principal with the Louisiana

-- During September 2010, our vinyls facilities in Lake Charles and Plaquemine each received a Consolidated Compliance Order and Notice of Potential Penalty, alleging violations of various requirements of those facilities' air permits, based largely on self-reported permit deviations related to record-keeping violations.
-We have been negotiating a possible global settlement of these and several other matters with the Louisiana Department of Environmental Quality ("LDEQ").
-In May 2018, we reached an agreement in principal with the LDEQ to resolve these consolidated enforcement matters for a penalty of \$162,500.
-The settlement agreement is being prepared and when finalized will be subject to public comment and approval by the Louisiana Attorney General. - For several years, the EPA has been conducting an enforcement initiative against petroleum refineries and petrochemical plants with respect to emissions from flares.
+Department of Environmental Quality to resolve these consolidated enforcement matters for a penalty of \$162,500.
+The settlement agreement is subject to public comment and approval by the Louisiana Attorney General.

+- For several years, the EPA has been conducting an enforcement initiative against petroleum refineries and petrochemical plants with respect to emissions from flares.
 On April 21, 2014, we received a Clean Air Act Section 114 Information Request from the EPA which sought information regarding flares at the Calvert City facility and certain Lake Charles facilities.
 The EPA has informed us that the information provided leads the EPA to believe that some of the flares are out of compliance with applicable standards.
 The EPA has indicated that it is seeking a consent decree that would obligate us to take corrective actions relating to the alleged noncompliance.
-We believe the resolution of these matters may require the payment of a monetary sanction in excess of \$100,000. - Regional offices of the EPA have investigated, and in some cases inspected, our compliance with Risk Management Program requirements under the Clean Air Act at our Natrium and Geismar facilities.
-We believe the resolution of these matters may require the payment of a monetary sanction in excess of \$100,000. - On November 24, 2014, we entered into an agreed order with the Kentucky Energy and Environmental Cabinet ("KEEC") regarding our Kentucky Pollutant Discharge Elimination System permit limits for hexachlorobenzene and mercury at our Calvert City facility.
-On July 9, 2018, we and the KEEC entered into a new agreed order under which we will be subject to new interim discharge limits for hexachlorobenzene in addition to accompanying stipulated penalties for exceedances of those interim discharge limits, which penalties we believe may, in the aggregate, reach or exceed \$100,000.
+We believe the resolution of these matters may require the payment of a monetary sanction in excess of \$100,000. - Region Six of the EPA has investigated and inspected our compliance with Risk Management Program requirements under the Clean Air Act at our Geismar facility.
+In November 2019, we reached an agreement in principle with the EPA to resolve this matter by consent agreement and final order for a penalty in the amount of \$132,000, in addition to a supplemental environmental project with a cost to us of \$116,200. - On November 15, 2019, the EPA issued a notice of violation and opportunity to show cause letter alleging violations of certain requirements under the Toxic Substances Control Act identified during the agency's inspection of one of our Lake Charles facilities.
+We believe the resolution of this matter may require payment of a monetary sanction in excess of \$100,000. - On November 24, 2014, we entered into an agreed order with the Kentucky Energy and Environmental Cabinet ("KEEC") regarding our Kentucky Pollutant Discharge Elimination System permit limits for hexachlorobenzene and mercury at our Calvert City, Kentucky facility.
+We and the KEEC entered into a new agreed order under which we will be subject to new interim discharge limits for hexachlorobenzene in addition to accompanying stipulated penalties for exceedances of those interim discharge limits, which penalties we believe may, in the aggregate, reach or exceed \$100,000.